keboola/connection-docs/tutorial/manipulate/index.md

 {: .image-popup}
 ![Screenshot - Add input mapping](/tutorial/manipulate/transformation-input.png)

-The *source* field in the input mapping refers to Storage.
+The *Source* field in the input mapping refers to Storage.
 Select `in.c-tutorial.account` as the source table.
 You can do a full text search in the select field; typing `acc` will give you the table as well.
-In the *destination* field, the table name `account` is automatically filled for you.
+In the *Destination* field, the table name `account` is automatically filled for you.
-This is the name of the table inside the transformation. **Create** the input mapping.
+This is the name of the source table inside the transformation. **Create** the input mapping.

 Add the remaining three tables: `opportunity`, `user` and `level`.
 You will get the following configuration: